samcorcos/programming-cs/cseducation.md

 But in spite of these improvements, our education system is moving too slowly and without a clear understanding of the direction in which we are going.

+## Challenges of Teaching Programming

+Curriculum for computer science courses is fairly uniform and well established.
+The mathematical underpinning of the subject matter has not changed in decades so teaching a class from year to year with the same, refined lectures is practical.

+Programming, on the other hand, is quite different.
+There are dozens of major programming languages, each with varying use cases, complexity, and performance.
+Not only are there dozens of languages, but there are also hundreds of frameworks around these languages that change at an even faster rate.
+This makes it nearly impossible to teach an up-to-date course on the subject, but there are ways around this problem, to be discussed later.

+Most college-level programming courses (inappropriately named "computer science") teach a programming language called Java.
+Java was introduced by Oracle in the mid-1990s and was wildly popular and is still widely used today.
+Without going into too much detail, Java is not the programming language that students should be learning now: 20 years after the release of Java.
+The programming language of the future is a language called JavaScript, _which, in spite of its similar name, is actually in no way related to Java_.

+JavaScript is the most widely known programming language and it is the most employable language.
+Most of the next-generation web frameworks are run entirely on JavaScript, including Angular (supported by Google), React (supported by Facebook), and Meteor.
+JavaScript allows you to build full-featured software, websites, mobile apps, and just about anything else you can think of.
+And thanks to a massive investment in the language from Google (for more information, see [V8](https://code.google.com/p/v8/)), JavaScript is now more than 5 times faster than Python, the currently favored programming language of science and academia.

+Even with everything JavaScript has going for it, it's difficult for me to say that all programming courses should teach JavaScript, at least at the introductory level.
+The efficacy of programming languages changes over time, so setting an inflexible curriculum could do more harm than good, which is how we ended up with classes teaching Java held over from the 90s.

+Certain programming languages are also better at doing certain tasks.
+C++ is a very old language that is still among the most efficient languages available.
+Python also has a vast array of resources available that make machine learning much more practical than an implementation in JavaScript.

+Another major challenge of teaching programming is the difficulty of settings curricula and measuring effectiveness.
+Also, as mentioned above, grading is a laborious process that is—ironically—completed manually in most classrooms.

 ## Policy Options

 When students are asked about what got them interested in computer science, a common thread quickly becomes apparent: they liked computer science after only a brief exposure to the topic.
 I've never heard anyone say that it took a long time to develop an interest in the subject; they just needed an introduction, and curiosity took care of the rest.